m-dehghani/congestion_tax/README.md

 As always the simplest option wins. so, I used the first method because the project is small and the logic isn't very complicated.
 But for the bigger and more complex rules other options might be better.

-The cities' data are read from the CSV file which is also a simple and maintainable option.
+Reading cities' data from the CSV file which is also a simple and maintainable option.

 I've also used a simplified clean architecture for the project.